risingwavelabs/risingwave-docs/docs/Architecture.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/architecture/" />
 </head>

-RisingWave includes these key components:

-* A serving layer that parses SQL queries and performs planning and optimizations of query jobs.
-* A processing layer that performs all the data computation and status updates.
-* A metadata management service that manages the metadata of different nodes, and coordinates operations among these nodes.
-It consists of a local metadata store and various management modules.
-* A storage layer that stores data to and retrieves data from object storage like S3.
+The architecture of RisingWave is illustrated in the diagram below.
+It comprises three main components: a meta node, compute nodes, and compact nodes.

+The meta node takes charge of managing the metadata of compute and compact nodes and orchestrating operations across the system.
+The compute nodes are responsible for ingesting data from upstream systems, parsing and running SQL queries, and delivering data to downstream systems.
+The compact nodes handle data storage and retrieval from object storage.
+They also perform data compaction to optimize storage efficiency.

 <img
-  src={require('./images/architecture.png').default}
+  src={require('./images/rw_architecture.png').default}
   alt="RisingWave Architecture"
 />